 Rooney's case is very typical of the albuterol inhaler cases that Pet Poison Helpline is called about.
 Thankfully, when treated appropriately, many dogs survive albuterol poisoning.
 However, if left untreated, dogs may die as a result of cardiac arrhythmias and too low potassium levels.

 If your pet ingests human medicationsIf your pet ingests a human medication always call your veterinarian immediately as other common medications such as acetaminophen (Tylenol) or ibuprofen (Advil) can also be very toxic to pets.
-The sooner treatment is sought for your pet, the better the prognosis.

 Thank you, Dr. Brutlag, for this very timely warning and interesting case report.
 Thankfully a happy ending for Rooney.